dddrrreee/cs140e-23win/notes/using-gcc-for-asm/README.md

      in a way that the compiler won't really help us with (*).

-  2. To guarantee that normally legal instructions do not occur in restrited circumstances.
+  2. To guarantee that normally legal instructions do not occur in restricted circumstances.
 For example, in the virtual memory
      labs:  the arm1176 CPU we use forbids the use of branch or return instructions during certain virtual memory updates.
 If we write C code, we can't be absolutely sure that the compiler does not emit